inesane/Lyfta-Garmin-Data-Merger/README.md

 - Load (weight × reps)
 - Avg HR / Max HR
 - Individual HR graph for that set only

-This makes it easy to answer questions like:
-- *Which sets spike my HR the most?*
-- *Does HR drop across later sets of the same exercise?*
-- *How do supersets affect cardiovascular load?*

 ---